Risk Factors for Uterine Cancer & Prevention

 Family history of cancer

 Less than 5% of uterine cancers are linked to hereditary factors.
-If a woman has several members of her family who have had endometrial cancer – she is counseled for genetic testing.
+A woman who has several members of her family have had endometrial cancer – is counseled for genetic testing.

 Lynch syndrome